8. March 2017

 To address all possible aspects that might influence their customers’ future business needs, TGW offers overall solutions with a 360-degree view, including planning, design, software, installation and commissioning, and Lifetime Services and support.
 Through this complete line of offerings, TCO can be predicted easily, and savings identified at an early stage.

 The ideal automated logistics solution includes everything required to support an operation’s material flow processes, beginning with the planning stage.
 It not only offers mechanical equipment, but also controls and software that optimise all processes and easily handle exceptions to ensure the installation runs like clockwork.
 The goal is to meet each customer’s requirements and expectations 100% throughout all 360 degrees of their operation.

-Christoph Wolkerstorfer explains: “With a TGW 360-degree logistics solution — planned, designed and realised according to thoroughly analysed processes and needs and based on proven, high-performing TGW modules and the TGW Software Suite — our customers can focus on their core business and, depending on the system, decrease their Total Cost of Ownership by up to 50%.”
+Christoph Wolkerstorfer explains: “With a TGW 360-degree logistics solution — planned, designed and realized according to thoroughly analyzed processes and needs and based on proven, high-performing TGW modules and the TGW Software Suite — our customers can focus on their core business and, depending on the system, decrease their Total Cost of Ownership by up to 50%.”

 Key considerations when calculating TCO